Social Work

 Some programmes may still offer individual places until 31 August.

-Special Regulations: Previous academic achievements can be credited individually in individual courses during your studies.
-This also applies to academic achievements that you have already recognized at a college or university.
-The equivalence of the acquired knowledge with the requirement profile in terms of content and scope of the courses to be waived will be examined upon your application.
+Previous study achievements can be credited individually in individual courses during your studies.
+This also applies to coursework that you have already completed at a recognised college or university.
+The equivalence of the acquired knowledge with the requirement profile with regard to the content and scope of the courses to be waived will be checked upon your application.
 If equivalence is determined, positively completed examinations will be recognised.
 A knowledge check is not planned in these cases.
-You will receive details in a conversation with the programme director.
+You will receive details on this in a meeting with the programme director.

 Do you still have questions about the study programme?